duniter/duniter/doc/Protocol.md

 #### Format

-It is defined by the following format:
+A transaction is defined by the following format:

     Version: VERSION
+    Type: Transaction
     Currency: CURRENCY_NAME
     Issuers:
     PUBLIC_KEY